FiodorTretyakov/conversations/README.md

 ## Features

 * get all the routes from starting point to end point, if the next route were already added to path, will not go this way.
 Example, route 1 links to 2 and 3, route 2 links to 1 only.
-It will add 2 paths: 1->2->1->3 and 1->3
+It will add 2 paths: `1->2->1->3` and `1->3`;
 * based on route id determine if the was endpoint-route in path.
 Example, route 2 is endpoint and it links to 3.
 For the route 3, the output will be true, because of 2 was before.
-And for the route 2 it will be true too, because of it was already reached.
+And for the route 2 it will be true too, because of it was already reached;

 ## Configuration and Usage